AlexChekel1337/urban-dictionary-ios/README.md

 # UD — An Urban Dictionary iOS client
+![App icon][appicon]

 UD is an unofficial [Urban Dictionary](https://www.urbandictionary.com/) website native client for iOS.
 It is built entirely in SwiftUI and features a native user interface as well as a couple of homescreen widgets.
-I've built it mainly to practice my SwiftUI skills and to finally start the transition from UIKit for my pet projects.
+I've built it mainly to practice my SwiftUI skills and to finally start the transition from UIKit in my pet projects.

 ![App screenshots][screenshots]